dsoglobal/dsowebsite/content/posts/ashoka-future-forward-innovations-for-youth-employment-in-africa-in-partnership-with-the-mastercard-foundation.md

 ---
-title: >-
-  Ashoka Future Forward: Innovations for Youth Employment in Africa in partnership with The Mastercard Foundation
+title: "Ashoka Future Forward: Innovations for Youth Employment in Africa in partnership with The Mastercard Foundation"
 date: 2014-10-01T04:00:00.000Z
 thumb_img_path: /images/tech-needs-girls.jpg
-excerpt: >-
-  A collaborative partnership between Development Solutions Organization (DSO) and Ashoka Future Forward, this project focused on content generation, social media strategy and implementation that engages target audience with the work of leading social entrepreneurs transforming youth employment in Africa.
+excerpt: A collaborative partnership between Development Solutions Organization (DSO) and Ashoka Future Forward, this project focused on content generation, social media strategy and implementation that engages target audience with the work of leading social entrepreneurs transforming youth employment in Africa.
 categories:
   - Communications
   - Strategy